 - There is only one Dashboard although the image gives the appearance of two dashboards.

-    - The reason for an Arrow pointing to ‘Dashboard’ is that the main features you will be using with your WordPress website are listed in the black colored area.
+- The reason for an Arrow pointing to ‘Dashboard’ is that the main features you will be using with your WordPress website are listed in the black coloured area.

 - Posts, Pages and Settings are features you will need to use to set up the first pages and posts on your website.

-    - Items not identified here by Red arrows will be discussed later, or in another article.
+- Items not identified here by the Red arrows will be discussed later or in another article.

 Preparing for Your First Post

 When you click on ‘Posts’ in the Dashboard, this is what you will see: